ProxymanApp/CodeMirror-Swift/README.md

 ## License

-CodeMirror-Swift is copyright 2020 Proxyman and available under RMIT license.
+CodeMirror-Swift is copyright 2020 Proxyman and available under MIT license.
 See the LICENSE file in the project for more information.